 The Conseil des arts et des lettres du Québec (CALQ) is pleased to announce the launch of a new program geared towards First Nations artists and organizations and tailored to the specific realities of their creative, production and distribution models.
 The announcement was made today by Anne-Marie Jean, CEO of the CALQ in conjunction with the First Peoples Festival.

-Entitled Recognition, the new program stems from close collaboration by CALQ and the First Nations arts community.
+Entitled RecognitionThis link will open in a new window, the new program stems from close collaboration by CALQ and the First Nations arts community.
 Drawing on the values of dialogue, listening and respect, the program took shape following consultations with a broad array of practitioners from the First Nations artistic and cultural communities, including individuals from the First Nations and the Inuit.
 The process was enhanced by their experience and knowledge of the issues facing First Nations artists, writers and organizations.

 " This program marks the fulfilment of a promise, namely our pledge to provide adequate support for First Nations people and their energy, daring, talent, imagination and hard work.

 We hope it will serve to turn dreams into reality and build bridges, in addition to promoting and fostering artists and works that reflect the richness and importance of First Nations cultures."

 – Anne-Marie Jean